CentOS 8 install fails missing "../../../AppStream" repo when Installation Media is foreman repo.

 I do not think the problem is Foreman/Satellite in this case, I think CentOS Anaconda should be updated to allow other repository names.
 RHEL 8 hosts install correctly with the additional media set to something other than "AppStream", so I do not see why CentOS should be any different.

-#10 Updated by Ian Ballou almost 2 years ago
+#10 Updated by Ian Ballou over 2 years ago

 Hey Matthew, thanks for the detailed info there on getting provisioning working with different naming.
 I agree that the real bug here is with CentOS 8 & Anaconda.
 In the meantime, we'll direct people to either change the AppStream repo name or to edit the existing provisioning template / make a new one specific for CentOS 8.